adrienPAVOINE/ClustCheck/README.md

 ![](Tutorial_files/figure-markdown_strict/unnamed-chunk-15-1.png)

-    ## [1] "Error : input var is missing and required for categorical or mixed data."

 -   Effect size Effect size is another way to measure the strength of the relationship between variables and cluster groups.
 Cohen’s